 Sometimes we need simply need to acknowledge our own biases and lack of experience, let go of our urge to control, and be ourselves.
 More importantly, we must continually provide opportunities within our organizations and communities to connect with one another—without barriers or artificial structures—as unique individuals with our own experiences, beliefs and values.
 Listen, reflect, accept…and always maintain a healthy sense of humor.
 This absolutely will not rectify the collective mistakes of our past nor address every lingering challenge, but it’s a start.

 Each day the conference began the same for me, but every breakfast at Junior’s was unique.
 Sometimes a regular settled on a stool, greeted by name and a “How you doin’?”.
 The staff would call out to each other across the room, mixing Spanish and English as they watched tennis matches on the widescreen television.
 Tourists ambled in, adding Mandarin, Japanese and other languages to the clamor.
 In the world we now live in, diversity is often more easily found than in the past.
 It increasingly surrounds us, from the towering skyscrapers of New York to the quiet hills of northern Thailand.
 Differences present a greater challenge.
-They challenge, needling us with discomfort and unease.
+They provoke, needling us with discomfort and unease.
 But that’s why they are so important to acknowledge and accept.

 Our natural tendency is to withdraw, falling back to the familiar.
 Only by embracing the differences that diversity brings, with openness and humility, do we push ourselves into a state of learning.
 We don’t always need more laws, programs or initiatives to do this; those already exist and have for many years.
 Perhaps sometimes the answer is simpler.
 Whether in our schools, social structures or workplaces, we need to begin purposefully providing more opportunities to explore difference.
 Crucially, these need to happen naturally.
 They emerge from sharing our stories and our hopes, from the everyday moments that we experience with one another, tempered with humor and empathy.
 Perhaps we all simply need to practice compassionate leadership, no matter the scale.